kpta119/Convolutional-neural-network-CIFAR100/README.md

 ## Evaluation

-To evaluate the model, ensure the `load` variable is set to `True` in [script.py](https://github.com/kpta119/Convolutional-neural-network-CIFAR100/blob/master/script.py).
+To evaluate the model, ensure the `load` variable is set to `True` (if you want to evaluate written model in file) in [script.py](https://github.com/kpta119/Convolutional-neural-network-CIFAR100/blob/master/script.py).
 The evaluation process includes:

 - Loading the trained model from a file.
 - Evaluating the model on the CIFAR-100 test dataset.